Carl Linnaeus: Commentary

 Philosopher Jean-Jacques Rousseau once wrote of Linnaeus, "I know no greater man on Earth."
 Johann Wolfgang von Goethe wrote: "With the exception of William Shakespeare and Baruch Spinoza, I know no one among the no longer living who has influenced me more strongly."
 Swedish author August Strindberg wrote: "Linnaeus was in reality a poet who happened to become a naturalist."
+In his autobiography, published by his student Adam Afzelius in 1823, Linnaeus described himself as unargumentative, sensitive, quick, and uninterested in his personal appearance.